vlazzarini/vanilla/4.Plucks/README.md

 itself at every instantiation.
 This is used to create a continuous stream of sound events.
 To stop this we just replace the instrument code for one that does not schedule itself and the stream is stopped.
+The synthesis code uses a simple plucked-string physical model to play notes with different amplitudes, pitches, and durations.

 JS Script
 ---